MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5973.md

 ms.search.form: Report_5973_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Service Contract Quote-Detail (report)

 The **Service Contract Quote-Detail** report shows a detailed list of all your service contract quotes.

-The report displays information such as service items, as well as the service contract discounts.
+The report displays information such as:

+- Service items
+- Service contract discounts

 The quoted amounts are summarized for each contract.

 ## Use cases